 - Contrary to popular belief, scattering seeds over existing soil and walking away only to come back months later to find a gorgeous meadow, is a myth.
 You must break up the soil and remove weeds or existing plants to make it ready for young roots.
-No need to add fertilizer or compost though, wildflowers are accustomed to poor soil.
+No need to add fertilizer or compost when you grow a wildflower garden though, wildflowers are accustomed to poor soil.

 Photo above by Steve Bates.

 - To keep your wildflower garden looking neat and helping it blend in with your yard, add a hardscape feature such as a mowing strip or brick edging.
 Arbors and benches also help integrate wildflowers and make them look like they were planted with intent.